 It’s very easy to accidentally foreshorten a limb or finger pointing straight to camera, especially when photographing close up and/or with a wider focal length.

-Changing the angle of the hand or arm slightly so that it’s more side on to camera will make a big difference and reduce foreshortening.
+Changing the angle of the hand or arm slightly, so that it’s more side on to camera, makes a big difference and reduces foreshortening.

 3 tips for photographing hands

 These last three tips aren’t about hand poses for pictures, but just as vital to know for great portrait photography.

 Regardless of how you pose hands in photos, it’s important not to crop across the fingers or hand.
 The rule of thumb with cropping people in portraits is not to crop across the joints.

 Either crop across the mid forearm or ensure that the entire hand is included in the shot.

 When photographing anyone with long hair, remember to check for hairbands around the wrist before you start photographing.